imronuke/ADPRES/README.md

 then type the input file name.
 It will produce output file with out extension

+# How to develop my own input?
+ADPRES input is designed to self-explanatory.
+Followings are some step bt step tips to develop your own input
+* Open and try to understand the easiest input sample, for example [IAEA 3D PWR input](https://github.com/imronuke/ADPRES/blob/master/smpl/IAEA3D).
+From here you should have some ideas about the input structure.
+* Modify the input sample for your own purposes
+* In order to get detailed explanation, you may refer to the [ADPRES User Manual](https://github.com/imronuke/ADPRES/blob/reactivity/ADPRES%20USER%20MANUAL.pdf)

 ## How accurate is ADPRES

 ADPRES has been tested for both static and transient reactor problems